 Online purchases by citizens for private use

-In 2018, the proportion of citizens aged 16 to 74 who have bought or ordered in the previous year goods or services for private use via a website or via an app was 65%.
-This proportion has risen sharply in recent years, although there was no increase between 2017 and 2018.
-In 2005, 16% of the inhabitants of Flanders bought or ordered goods or services online.
+In 2019, the proportion of citizens aged 16 to 74 who have bought or ordered in the previous year goods or services for private use via a website or via an app was 71%.
+This proportion has risen sharply in recent years.
+In 2005, 16% of the inhabitants of Flanders bought or ordered goods or services online in the previous year.

 Online purchasing increases with educational level and income

-The proportion of citizens in the Flemish Region who made an online purchase in the previous year varies according to age, education, family income and country of birth.
+The proportion of citizens in the Flemish Region who made an online purchase in the previous year varies according to age, educational attainment level, household income and country of birth.

 The percentage of online buyers is smaller in the group aged 55 to 74 than in the younger age groups.
-The percentage of online purchasers increases with educational level and with income.
+The percentage of online purchasers increases with educational level and the household income.
 The share of online buyers is higher for people born in Belgium than for people born abroad.

 Online purchases mainly from Belgian vendors and from vendors in other EU countries

-In 2018, 53% of people aged 16 to 74 in the Flemish Region made an online purchase from a Belgian vendor.
-43% made a purchase from a vendor in another European country and 11% from a vendor in a non-European country.
-3% of the Flemish people did not know the origin of the vendor.
+In 2019, 57% of the people aged 16 to 74 in the Flemish Region made an online purchase from a Belgian vendor.
+47% made a purchase from a vendor in another European country and 12% from a vendor in a non-European country.

-A larger share of the inhabitants of Flanders (65%), as compared to Brussels residents (58%) and Walloon resident (53%), purchased or ordered goods or services online in the previous year for private use.
-These data concern citizens aged 16 to 74.
+In 2019, a larger share of the inhabitants of the Flemish Region (71%), as compared to residents of Brussels Capital Region (60%) and the Walloon Region (60%), purchased or ordered goods or services online in the previous year for private use.

-The Flemish share is higher than the EU average of 60%.
-Yet the Flemish Region is somewhat in the middle bracket of EU countries.
-In the top 3 EU countries, at least 80% of the citizens purchased or ordered online in the previous year.
+The Flemish share is higher than the EU28 average of 63%.
+In the top 3 EU28 countries, at least 82% to 87% of the citizens purchased or ordered online in the previous year.